Tiro Whānui

 NZ Transport Agency will progress the Melling Transport Improvements through the Delivery Alliance of AECOM and Fletcher Construction.
 This work includes a new grade-separated SH2 Melling interchange and bridge over Te Awa Kairangi / Hutt River, relocation of the Melling train station, and new / improved walking and cycling paths.

-Outside of the Delivery Alliance, Greater Wellington will deliver flood protection and river restoration work, while Hutt City Council will deliver city centre infrastructure upgrades (including the City Link Bridge for pedestrians and cyclists).
+Outside of the Delivery Alliance, Greater Wellington will deliver flood protection and river restoration work, while Hutt City Council will deliver city centre infrastructure upgrades including the new City Link Bridge for pedestrians and cyclists.

 Hutt River flood protection